baiyumo2003/674_final_project/README.md

 # Enron Email Analysis – Final Project

-This project analyzes the Enron email corpus as part of a course assignment.
+This project analyzes the Enron email corpus as part of a course project.
 ⚠️ **The `maildir/` dataset is NOT included in this repository** because it is large and must be downloaded separately.
 Instructions for obtaining and extracting the dataset are provided below.